 Respecting the environment means managing human waste, grey water, and litter responsibly.
 Make sure you leave your campsite as beautiful as you found it:

 - If you go freedom camping, you need to have your own toilet, drinking water, and waste system.
-You will find these facilities onboard our JUCY Condo, Chaser, Coaster, and Compass campers.
+You will find these facilities onboard our JUCY Condo and Chaser campers.

 - Take all your litter with you or put your rubbish in the bins provided.